-The first review of this market was conducted in 2005 (see case MT/2005/0214) and a Decision published on the 21st of December of that same year.
-At that time, the MCA designated Vodafone Malta Ltd. ('Vodafone') and Mobisle Communications Ltd. ('GO Mobile') as SMP operators in the provision of voice call termination on their own individual mobile network.
+The first review of mobile voice call termination in Malta was carried out in 2005 (see case $MT/2005/0214^7$) and a Decision published on the 21^{st} of December of that same year8.
+At that time, the MCA designated Vodafone Malta Ltd. and Mobisle Communications Ltd. as SMP operators in the provision of voice call termination on their own individual mobile network.